Blog Contents (Jump to Section)

 What is the cost in comparison to other courses?

 Managing your money and getting the best deal is smart.
 Paying too much for something that delivers less is not smart.
-For example, our course (at time of writing) is £2795, which is for 20 full days of training (and includes a nationally accredited certification).
+For example, our course (as of 2022) is £3795, which is for 20 full days of training (and includes a nationally accredited certification).
 Our course covers various different therapy approaches (behavioural, cognitive, analytical, Ericksonian, talking therapy, NLP, mindfulness, regression) as well as covering business set-up, marketing, website creation, creating hypnosis products and much more.
 It covers all of the (structure/delivery) points from the previous section and it easily exceeds the UK Core Curriculum in every aspect.
 Our course is also limited to 18 students max with 2 trainers teaching on every day of the course, so that we can monitor all students progress and give individual feedback.

-In contrast (having just had a look online at a different course, randomly selected from Google), for £2500 (so only £300 less than our own course), you get just 5 days training (which basically means that by spending just £300 less, in fact you’re losing out on 15 additional days of training!!! ) Pictures from this other training course suggest there might be up to 50-60 students on each 5-day course, with just one trainer (so you probably won’t get much, if any, individual feedback about your own individual learning and performance).
+In contrast (having just had a look online at a different course, randomly selected from Google), for £2500 (so less than our own course), you get just 5 days training (which basically means that by spending around 30% less, in fact you’re losing out on 15 additional days of training!!! ) Pictures from this other training course suggest there might be up to 50-60 students on each 5-day course, with just one trainer (so you probably won’t get much, if any, individual feedback about your own individual learning and performance).
 A 5-day course can not meet the UK standards for hypnotherapy training in any way, shape or form.

 So be aware that sometimes you get what you pay for, but other times you can get much less.
 Also, some courses are massively overpriced.
 If a course is £5,000… £7,000… £10,000+ find out why they cost so much in comparison to others… (and yes, there are some courses out there that cost that much.
 Some hypnotherapy training schools separate their courses into ‘modules’, which means you’d need to sign up for a number of different courses in order to get the full qualification).
 Conversely, if you sign up to a course because it’s super cheap, consider why it’s super cheap.
 Decent quality hypnotherapy training won’t be ‘cheap’.
 Cheap training is cheap because it’s not as good as other training, and they have to lower the price to get people to sign up.